Aniridia

 General visual impairment

 There are many sources of help and advice available to people with a visual impairment and their families.
-We cannot list all them here but we have included those we feel would be most beneficial to our members.
+We cannot list all them here but we have included those we feel would be most beneficial to people affected by aniridia in the UK.

 Royal National Institute for the Blind (RNIB)